dduan/Pathos/README.md

 .package(url: "http://github.com/dduan/Pathos", from: "0.1.2")
 ```

-## Design
+## Design Goals

-Pathos is designed with the following philosophy in mind.

 1. **Provide as few abstractions atop POSIX file API as possible, but no
    fewer.** Make conventional C APIs Swift-y, but avoid over-abstraction.
 Use
    string for path values for efficiency and simplicity.
 User can trivially and
    incrementally add on abstractions for their needs.
-A _super_ simple protocol,
-   `PathRepresentable`, paired with a equally simple `Path` type, serve as
-   bridge to the OO world.
 2. **Battery included**.
 Include a well-rounded set of convenience for file
    manipulations.
 (Python users, for example, should feel right at home).
-3. **An object-oriented secondary layer hides system errors**.
-In production
+3. **Support OOP**.
+Almost everything in Pathos is available in 2 paradigms:
+   procedural (free functions) and OOP (methods).
+A _super_ simple protocol,
+   `PathRepresentable`, serves as the root for all functionalities.
-   systems, specific POSIX error code is often not more actionable than _some_
+4. **Error handling can be optional**.
+In practice, specific POSIX error code is
-   indication that things went wrong.
-This additional layer also hides most
+   often not more actionable than _some_ indication that things went wrong.
+   Therefore, the OOP interfaces from Pathos hides the system errors.
+Users can
+   opt in and out of the overhead of dealing with POSIX errors by switching
-   original system error.
-For example, instead of throwing out errors such as
+   between paradigms.
+For example, instead of throwing out errors such as lack
-   lack of permission, `PathRepresentable.delete()` simply returns `false` to
+   of permission, `PathRepresentable.delete()` simply returns `false` to
    indication the operation failure.

 ## Development